Family Planning Counseling Corners Expand in Jharkhand, India, to Help Clients Choose a Method

 Gwalior is a TCIHC city in Madhya Pradesh with a TB prevalence rate of 327 per 100,000 population.
 Annually, 6,800 patients are diagnosed with TB in Gwalior alone.
 A 2016 study conducted in three TB units in Gwalior found that most patients belonged to a low socio-economic strata (77.2%), dwelled in overcrowded houses (71.6%) and were in the age group of 16-30 years (40.2%).
 The study’s findings echo the experience of Poonam Batham, who is 23 years old and lives in NadiPaarTaal, a slum of almost 2,000 people in Gwalior.

-two-year-old son and her mother-in-law, depends on daily labour
+Poonam, who lives with her husband Sujit Batham, their two-year-old son and her mother-in-law, depends on daily labour to make ends meet.

 Her community strongly believes that TB is a result of a person being under the influence of black magic or an evil spirit.
 Additionally, the community elders believe women under the influence of this black magic cannot become mothers again and, therefore, must be isolated from family.
 People also believe TB can only be treated by traditional healers.
 Poonam’s mother-in-law believe Poonam was under the influence of black magic, coughing all day and losing weight.
 As a result, Poonam was isolated from her family members and the community avoided her.